There are plenty of reasons to install your own:

 Where to Install Your Water Heater

-In the Northwest, electric hybrid water heaters work well in most semi-conditioned, unconditioned spaces like garages and basements.
+In the Northwest, heat pump water heaters work well in most semi-conditioned, unconditioned spaces like garages and basements.
 If your existing electric water heater is in one of these areas, replacing it should be relatively easy — you’ll just want to be sure of a couple of things:

 - The air temperature around the water heater shouldn’t drop below freezing.
-Generally, hybrid water heaters will deliver hot water most efficiently in temperatures above 37 °F. Check your unit’s product specifications for more information about operation in low temperatures.
+Generally, heat pump heaters will deliver hot water most efficiently in temperatures above 37 °F. Check your unit’s product specifications for more information about operation in low temperatures.

 - You’ll need some space.
-Your new hybrid water heater will most likely be taller than the unit you’re replacing and, unlike conventional electric water heaters, it will require at least 750 cubic feet (about 8.5’ x 9’ x 10’) of surrounding air space to operate effectively.
+Your new heat pump water heater will most likely be taller than the unit you’re replacing and, unlike conventional electric water heaters, it will require at least 750 cubic feet (about 8.5’ x 9’ x 10’) of surrounding air space to operate effectively.

 Measure for the location for your new water heater and check the installation manual for all requirements.
-Check that you will be able to get the hybrid water heater to the installation area and make sure to have the heater on-site before you start disassembly.
+Check that you will be able to get the heat pump heater to the installation area and make sure to have the heater on-site before you start disassembly.

-If you want to install your hybrid water heater in a tight space or in a living area, we recommend working with a contractor who can advise about the possible need for ducting, noise mitigation, and louvered doors (you may need to replace or put vents in your door).
+If you want to install your heat pump water heater in a tight space or in a living area, we recommend working with a contractor who can advise about the possible need for ducting, noise mitigation, and louvered doors (you may need to replace or put vents in your door).

 What You'll Need